 Enneagram Type 9: The Peacemaker

 The Peacemaker, easygoing and accommodating, sees a first date as an opportunity to establish harmony and understanding.
-They likely spend time contemplating how to ensure a smooth, pleasant experience for both parties.
+They likely contemplate ensuring a smooth, pleasant experience for both parties.
 Their feelings might range from quiet excitement to slight worry about potential conflict.

-Their preparations might involve selecting a serene, comfortable location for the date.
-They are likely to focus conversations on shared interests and enjoyable topics, striving to maintain a calm and peaceful atmosphere.
-For the Peacemaker, a first date is about fostering a sense of mutual understanding and comfort, setting the groundwork for a harmonious connection.
+Their preparations involve selecting a serene, comfortable location for the date.
+They will likely focus conversations on shared interests and enjoyable topics, striving to maintain a calm and peaceful atmosphere.
+For the Peacemaker, a first date fosters mutual understanding and comfort, setting the groundwork for a harmonious connection.

 Red Flags